-Gridley Trail is a 11.7 mile lightly trafficked out and back trail located near Ojai, CA that features beautiful wild flowers and is rated as difficult.
+Gridley Trail is a 11.7 mile lightly trafficked out and back trail located near Ojai, California that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, trail running, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash